Worrying: What is it Good for?

 1. Slow down to Feel the Fear and Other Emotions Present.

 The old saying is that “cooler minds prevail.”
-To me this means that we can find better courses of action when we slow down our fear based minds, emotions and actions.
+To me, this means that we can find better courses of action when we slow down our worrying fear-based minds, emotions, and actions.
 When we cut off the worrying we can find better solutions than we could while being directed by our fear.
 Studies have shown that when too much fear is present, our IQ’s actually shrink.

 2. Remind Ourselves of Times that Worry and Our Perceptions have been Wrong.